boboldehampsink/import/README.md

  - Append, replace or delete data
    - When replacing or deleting, you can build your own criteria for finding
  - Has a hook "registerImportOperation" to parse special FieldType inputs if you want.
+ - Has a hook "registerImportFinish" to run a custom function after finishing.
  - Uses the Task service to import while you work on.
  - Automatically detects CSV delimiters
  - Will connect Entries (also Structures), Users and Assets by searching for them